LaurensWeyn/Spark-Reader/README.md

 Also my first project on Github

-EDICT2 file included for convenience, see this page for more information and licence: http://www.edrdg.org/jmdict/edict.html  All other code is released under the included licence
+EDICT2 file included for convenience, see this page for more information and licence: http://www.edrdg.org/jmdict/edict.html  All other code is released under the included licence.

 ## Build requirements
 - Compiled using IntelliJ and Java 8.
+NetBeans project files present as well.
+- Uses eb4j (original, not the one on Github) for EPWING loading
+- Uses JNA for the memory based text hook
 - Uses JUnit and Hamcrest for tests (yes, all 2 of them)

 ## Stuff that still needs doing